bigarcia/pece_usp_especializacao/Trabalho 7/README.md

 - `-e MYSQL_ROOT_PASSWORD=minhasenha`: Define a senha do usuário root.
 - `-p 3306:3306`: Mapeia a porta do MySQL (3306) no container para a porta 3306 no host.

-10.Acessar o MySQL do container:
+9. Acessar o MySQL do container:
 `docker exec -it mysql-db mysql -u root -p`
 11. Criar Banco de Dados e tabelas: